-But let's keep it simple.
+But let’s keep it simple.
 As a rule of thumb, you can start calculating control limits after you have 5 points.
 Recalculate the control limits after each point until you reach 20.
-Then you can "lock" these control limits for the future and use them to judge how the process is behaving.
+Then you can “lock” these control limits for the future and use them to judge how the process is behaving.
 If your process is fairly stable, the control limits will not change that much from point 5 to point 20.
-The keywords are "fairly stable" which means that there are few, if any, out of control points present.
-Then recalculate the control limits again after you have 100 individual results.
+The keywords are “fairly stable” which means that there are few, if any, out of control points present.
+You really don’t need to recalculate the control limits again unless you simply want to get better estimates of the average and sigma.
+If so, recalculate the control limits again after you have 100 individual results.
 The control charts below illustrate the approach.

 Figure 1: Calculate Initial Limits After Five Data Points